When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Also known as Street Fighter II, a genre-defining game that started it all.

-It is a competitive one-on-one fighting game developed by Capcom and originally released for arcade systems in 1991.
-And considered to be the best-selling franchise since the golden age of arcade gaming.
+It is a competitive one-on-one fighting game developed by Capcom.
+Initially released for arcade systems in 1991, it is considered the best-selling franchise since the golden age of arcade gaming.

 You can choose between 8 different fighters, each with its unique fighting style and arsenal of moves.